Pokkén Tournament Review by Slim Shady

 reducing the need for character nerfs.

-from the same thing a lot of modern fighting games do.
-Once you beat the main
+thing a lot of modern fighting games do.
+Once you beat the main story, there

-story, there isn't really much to progress on; at least, not enough to hold
+isn't really much to progress on; at least, not enough to hold your interest.

-already beginning to dwindle.
-(Although, I could be a little biased in this
+dwindle.
+(Although, I could be a little biased in this regard.
+The servers

-every character has the same emotionless, deadpan drawl, it makes the storyline
+has the same emotionless, deadpan drawl, it makes the storyline not as

 - Slim Shady 01/03/17